 Qingming Festival the Tomb Sweeping Day

-Nowadays, it usually is on the 4th, 5th, or 6th of April of the Gregorian Calendar.
+Nowadays, it usually falls on the 4th, 5th, or 6th of April in the Gregorian Calendar.

-Qingming is a solar term close to two important ancient festivals: Cold Food Festival and Shangsi Festival, which were all in early March in Traditional Chinese Calendar.
+Qingming, being a solar term, is close to two important ancient festivals: Hanshi Festival and Shangsi Festival, both of which were celebrated in early March in the Traditional Chinese Calendar.

-Since the Neolithic period, to avoid wildfire, people needed to extinguish the fire that they obtained in the last year and get a new fire in the spring of the new year during a grand sacrifice ceremony.
+Since the Neolithic period, people would obtain new fire in the spring for the new year through a grand sacrifice ceremony.

 Calligraphy of Su Shi (1037 — 1101), Named on Cold Food Festival (Hanshi Tie) — Taipei Palace Museum